Tropical enumeration of curves in blowups of the projective plane

 \

-I have written a Mathematica program that computes these relative Gromov-Witten invariants, but there are still a lot of combinatorial mysteries that need to be solved in order to get these invariants in a closed form.
+I have written a Mathematica program that computes these relative Gromov--Witten invariants, and compared the results to known Gromov--Witten invariants of $\mathbb CP^{2}$, and the results of \cite{GPqc,Brugalle,BryanLeung}, however further work is required to get these invariants in a closed form.
 For example, beyond checking up to degree $12$, I have been unable to reprove the beautiful formulas of Bryan and Leung \cite{BryanLeung} which count curves of genus $g$ passing through $g$ points in $\mathbb CP^{2}$ blown up at $9$ points.
-(This formula also can be proved using topological recursion for certain descendant invariants and the symplectic sum formula for Gromov-Witten invariants as in \cite{IP}, however the consequences in our model are less than obvious.)
-The Mathematica program and a link to a talk with lots of pictures is available on my website:
+This formula also can be proved using topological recursion for certain descendant invariants and the symplectic sum formula for Gromov--Witten invariants as in \cite{IP}, however the consequences in our model are less than obvious.
+The Mathematica program and a link to a talk with lots of pictures is available on my website: \href{https://sites.google.com/view/brettparker/home}{https://sites.google.com/view/brettparker/home}.